paulmalherbe/Tartan/doc/CTL.rst

 + **Minimum Characters** - If you elected to enforce passwords enter the minimum number of characters that the passwords must consist of.
 + **Maximum Life (Days)** - If you elected to enforce passwords enter the maximum number of days that the passwords will be valid for.
 + **Backup History (Days)** - Enter the maximum number of days that backups will be retained.
 Enter 0 for infinity.
-+ **SMTP Server** - If you have email then enter your SMTP server's address e.g. smtp.mweb.co.za or smtp.saix.net or smtp.vodacom.co.za
++ **SMTP Server** - If you have email then enter your SMTP server's address e.g. smtp.mweb.co.za or smtp.saix.net or smtp.vodacom.co.za etc.
 + **SMTP Security** - Select the appropriate security method.
 + **SMTP Authentication** - Select the appropriate authentication method.
 + **SMTP Port Number** - Select the appropriate smtp port number.